-We introverts aren’t really that different to everyone else, we just get our energy from being alone.
+We introverts aren’t really that different from everyone else, we just get our energy from being alone.
 We enjoy solitude and require it in order to recharge our batteries.
 That isn’t to say we don’t like people or that we aren’t good with crowds.
 It just means that once we’ve done all of that, we need time alone to rejuvenate.

 Understanding an introvert

-Get to know the signs that we are fed up with human company and know when to bow out, learn when we want to leave the party without us having to tell you and understand that sometimes we just want to stay in and read a book whilst you go out with your friends.
+Get to know the signs that we are fed up with human company and know when to bow out.
+Learn when we want to leave the party without us having to tell you and understand that sometimes we just want to stay in and read a book whilst you go out with your friends.
 Understand what your introvert likes to do and give them lots of opportunities to do so.

 Interacting with an introvert

-If you’d rather stay out, agree beforehand that you will stay on whilst they go home, or compromise to leave at a certain time.
+If you’d rather stay out, agree beforehand that you will stay on whilst they go home or compromise to leave at a certain time.
 Interaction with others can be exhausting for introverts, so bear this in mind when you’re interacting yourself and when you’re around others.

-Introverts tend to like to speak about deeper things, rather than shallow gossip, for example.
+Introverts tend to like to speak about deeper things rather than shallow gossip, for example.
 Look to make a meaningful conversation with your introvert and create a deep connection between the two of you.
 They will appreciate it and if the topic is something that will make them think, they will love you even more for it.

 Just like extroverts, introverts need love and companionship too.
-Follow this guide and the introvert in your life will appreciate you so much more for it.
+Follow this guide, and the introvert in your life will appreciate you so much more for it.

 Infographic credit: Schroeder Jones

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.